 Internet of Things ( IoT ) Networking

-For consistent connectivity locally among IoT things and to remote cloud or on-premise IoT platforms requires having the right type of network infrastructure that suits the characteristics for IoT devices.
-Bandwidth on cellular networks is expensive and we are seeing the deployment of both short-range Low Power and long-range Low Power networks in the IoT world.
+For consistent connectivity locally among IoT things and to remote cloud or on-premise IoT platforms requires having the right type of network infrastructure that suits the characteristics for IoT devices. expensive and we are seeing the deployment of both short-range Low Power and long-range Low Power networks in the IoT world.
 IPv6 and 6LoWPAN compression and fragmentation techniques enable IP on even the smallest of devices offering direct IP addressing and an NAT-free world.

 Depending on device requirements and characteristics, the design might consist of a number of “type” centric design approaches.
 For example, we can have a thing-centric, gateway-centric, smartphone-centric, and cloud-centric designs that are selected based on IoT device requirement.
 Some processing may need to be performed locally if there are slow and expensive satellite links resulting in a thing-centric design.
 Other device types require local gateway support while others communicate directly to the IoT platform.

 The design of IoT networks are device type driven and it really depends on the memory and processing power of the things.
 They drive a new network paradigm, a paradigm no longer well defined with boundaries.
 It is dynamic and extended to the edge where IoT devices are located.
 It is no longer static as some of these devices and sensors move and sleep as required.